 \subsection{Factorial hidden Markov model}

-Proposals can also be learned to approximate the optimal filtering distribution in models for sequential data; we demonstrate this here on a factorial hidden Markov model \citep{ghahramani1997factorial}, where each time step has a combinatorial latent space.
+Proposals can also be learned to approximate the optimal filtering distribution in models for sequential data; we demonstrate here on a factorial hidden Markov model \citep{ghahramani1997factorial}, where each time step has a combinatorial latent space.
 The additive model we consider is inspired by the model studied in \citet{kolter2012approximate} for disaggregation of household energy usage; effective inference in this model is a subject of continued research.
 Some number of devices $D$ are either in an active state, in which case each device $i$ consumes $\mu^i$ units of energy, or it is off, in which case it consumes no energy.
 At each time step we receive a noisy observation of the total amount of energy consumed, summed across all devices.
 This model, whose graphical model structure is shown in Figure~\ref{fig:factorial-hmm}, can be represented as

 where $\theta^i$ represents the prior probability of devices switching on or off at each time increment.
-We design a synthetic example with $D=20$, meaning each time step has $2^20 \approx 100,000$ possible discrete states; the parameters $\mu^{d}$ are spread out from 30 to 500, with $\sigma = 10$.
-Each individual device has an initial probability $0.1$ of being activated at $t=1$, and from each $t$ to $t+1$ switches state with probability $0.05$.
+We design a synthetic example with $D=20$, meaning each time step has $2^{20} \approx 100,000$ possible discrete states; the parameters $\mu^{d}$ are spread out from 30 to 500, with $\sigma = 20$.
+Each individual device has an initial probability $0.1$ of being activated at $t=1$, switching state at subsequent $t$ with probability $0.05$.

-As different combinations of devices can yield identical total energy usage, it is impossible to disambiguate between different combinations of active devices from a single observation.
-This means any successful inference algorithm must attempt to mix across many disconnected modes over time, in order to preserve the multiple possible explanations.
-An example output is shown in Figure~\ref{fig:hmm-storytime} shows the algorithm successfully recovering differing interpretations.
-The effect of the learned overall number of surviving particles Figure~\ref{fig:hmm-ess}.
+As different combinations of devices can yield identical total energy usage it is impossible to disambiguate between different combinations of active devices from a single observation, meaning any successful inference algorithm must attempt to mix across many disconnected modes over time to preserve the multiple possible explanations.
+The effect of the learned proposals on the overall number of surviving particles is shown in Figure~\ref{fig:hmm-ess}.
 Our proposal model uses $D$ Bernoulli outputs in a 4-layer network, with 300 units per hidden layer; it takes as input the $D$ latent states at the previous time $t-1$, as well as the current observation $y_t$.
-A separate network is used for predicting the initial state $x^i_1$ given only the initial input $y_1$.